$120,000 Bed Bug Settlement at The Willows at Glen Burnie

 What To Do With Bed Bugs In Your Apartment

 If you moved into a Morgan Properties apartment complex, or any other apartment complex in Maryland, and were forced to deal with a bed bug infestation, you should know that you have legal rights that Whitney, LLP’s attorneys know how to apply for your benefit.
-We offer free consultations, and there are no out of pocket attorney’s fees or expenses.
+We offer legal consultations, and there are no out of pocket attorney’s fees or expenses.
 All attorney’s fees and expenses are paid out of compensation we recover for our clients.
 We have recovered over $11 million for our clients in bed bug infestation cases.